faytey/Clinex/README.md

 - **Membership Management:** Users can join the DAO by staking a specified amount of tokens.
 - **Proposal Creation:** DAO members can create proposals, providing details such as title, description, and deadline.
 - **Voting:** Members can vote on proposals, influencing their approval or rejection.
-- **Execution of Proposals:** Approved proposals can be executed, triggering associated actions.

 ## Contract Structure